babylonhealth/rgat/README.md

+> **Note**
+> This repository is no longer actively maintained by Babylon Health.
+For further assistance, reach out to the paper authors.

 # Relational Graph Attention Networks

 A TensorFlow implementation of Relational Graph Attention Networks for semi-supervised node classification and graph classification tasks introduced in our paper [Relational Graph Attention Networks](https://openreview.net/forum?id=Bklzkh0qFm).
 It is compatible with static and eager execution modes.